Guide to honorary degrees at the University of Oxford

 Honorary degrees appear to have arisen out of the practice of granting dispensations from certain particular academic requirements, a practice which is as old as the University itself.

-The earliest honorary degree (in the sense which we would understand today) was offered to Lionel Woodville in 1479.
-Woodville, Dean of Exeter and the brother-in-law of Edward IV, appears to have already held the degree of Bachelor of Canon Law; the University offered to confer the degree of Doctor of Canon Law on him without the usual academic execises.
-It was thus an offer to dispense with the usual requirements, but was apparently unsolicited and clearly an attempt to honour and obtain the favour or a man with great influence.
-Woodville was shortly afterwards elected Chancellor of the University, a post he held until the death of Edward IV in 1483.
+The earliest honorary degree (in the sense we would understand today) was offered to Lionel Woodville in 1479.
+Woodville, Dean of Exeter and the brother-in-law of Edward IV, appears to have already held the degree of Bachelor of Canon Law.
+The University offered to confer the degree of Doctor of Canon Law on him without the usual academic execises.
+This was an offer to dispense with the usual requirements, but was apparently unsolicited and clearly an attempt to honour and obtain the favour or a man with great influence.
+Shortly afterwards, Woodville was elected Chancellor of the University, a post he held until the death of Edward IV in 1483.

 Other early recipients of honorary degrees include John Boxhall, Dean of Windsor and Secretary of State to Queen Mary (1558) and Thomas Young, Archbishop of York (1564).
 These were not conferred at ceremonies in Oxford, but by representatives of the University who visited the recipient, usually in London.

 The first honorary degrees to be awarded at a ceremony in Oxford appear to be those conferred on the Earl of Oxford and eleven others who received the MA on 6 September 1566 on the occasion of the visit of Queen Elizabeth to Oxford; it is probably not a coincidence that the office of Public Orator was first permanently established in 1564.
 Eight MAs were awarded at the incorporation of the Earl of Essex in 1588, and royal visits in 1592 and 1605 were also occasions for the honouring of members of the visitor's court.